modin-project/unidist/docs/using_cli.rst

 CLI Options
 ===========

 unidist behavior can be tuned via CLI options.
-All actual supported options can got using ``--help``:
+All actual supported options can be got using ``--help``:

 .. code-block::